Alex23087/MicroC/report/Report.md

 This is because of the [value restriction](http://ocamlverse.net/content/weak_type_variables.html) and because using a mutable data structure means we need multiple instances to handle multiple tables.

 Other modifications made to the interface are:
  - Added `lookup_opt` to handle lookups with `option`s instead of `exception`s.
-Left the original function so that the interface is backwards-compatible;
+The original function was left so that the interface is backwards-compatible;
  - Added `append_block`, which allows to push an already existing block on the stack.
 This was convenient together with `of_alist` to implement the creation of local blocks for functions starting from the formal parameters;
  - Added `print_entries` to recursively print symbols from the top of the stack (innermost block) all the way down to the bottom (outermost/global block) for debug purposes;
  - Added `lookup_local_block` to perform lookup only on the local (top) block.
 This is useful to check for name clashing, as variables are allowed to shadow variables from outer scopes, but not from the local one.